33 Delightful Things to Do in Dubrovnik, Croatia (+ Tips!)

 And of course, if you’re visiting one of the surrounding countries, you most certainly will need it.

-You’ll also need different currencies on day trips out of the country: Montenegro is on the easy-to-use Euro, but Bosnia uses the Bosnian mark, which is nearly impossible to exchange outside the country.
+You’ll also need different currencies on day trips out of the country: Montenegro is on the easy-to-use Euro, but Bosnia uses the Bosnian Convertible Mark, which is nearly impossible to exchange outside the country.

 Choose wisely when deciding how much to withdraw!